Doctor's Notes on Fungal Skin Infection vs. Eczema

-The fungus Candida (commonly referred to as a yeast infection) commonly causes fungal skin infections, though some other types of fungi also may cause infection.
+The fungus candida commonly causes fungal skin infections (also called a yeast infection), although some other types of fungi can cause infection as well.
 Examples of fungal skin infections include diaper rash, systemic candidiasis, candidal paronychia, and body rash.
 Eczema (also called eczematous dermatitis) is a common skin condition that causes skin irritation and inflammation.

 - skin redness,